enthought/enaml/docs/source/api_ref/enaml.stdlib.rst

 :mod:`fields` Module
 --------------------

-The following Fields all inherit from Field, and do the appropriate type of validation:
+The following fields all inherit from Field, and do the appropriate type of validation:

 .. autoenaml_decl:: enaml.stdlib.fields.IntField